Infernal-Insights/LaBotBot/README.md

 Each script loads the `.env` file for configuration.
 If `DISCORD_BOT_TOKEN` and `DISCORD_NOTIFY_CHANNEL_ID` are not set, the buyer bot prints notifications to stdout instead of sending them to Discord.
+The buyer bot also logs its actions to `buyer_bot.log` for later review.

 To run everything automatically, use the `run_all.py` helper: